krishna-thapa/scala-play-demo/Overview.md

 ### Prerequisite
 1. Download and install Java, Scala and sbt tool
-2. Download and install your choice of an IDEA(not needed for just to run the project)
+2. Download and install your choice of an IDEA(no need for just to run the project)
-3. Download and install a docker and docker compose for your OS to run databases virtually needed for this project
+3. Download and install a docker and docker compose for your OS to run databases virtually

 ### Steps to run the project locally
 1. Git clone or download the project from github